mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object-1-0-0.md

-# Trusted Digital Web "DID Object" Decentralized Identifier Method Specification version 1.0.0
+# Trusted Digital Web "DID Object" Decentralized Identifier Method Namespace Specification version 1.0.0

 This specification defines the end-to-end lifecycle of DID Identifiers and DID Documents for "DID Objects", a key feature of the
 Fully Decentralized Objects (FDOs) Framework [5][6][V1.2][V1.1], implemented by the Trusted Digital Web[1][7][V1.3][V1.4][V1.5].